ZuhairHossain/Foodeli-Animation/README.md

 # Animation Project: Foodely Promo
-The Animation is made for the promo use of Foodely, which is a food delivery marketplace available in Sherpur, Bangladesh.
+The Animation is made for the promo use of Foodeli, which is a food delivery marketplace available in Sherpur, Bangladesh.
 The service allows users to select from local restaurants and place orders via its websites.

 # Members: